Local homogeneity and dimensions of measures: Examples and further remarks

-The theory presented in \S \ref{multifractal} gives a firm justification for the use of the local $L^q$-spectrum in addition to the global one.
-Below, we give few more straightforward examples of situations where the local $L^q$-dimensions seem to be more reasonable than the global ones.
+So far in this article we have studied the relations between the local versions of $L^q$-spectrum, dimension and homogeneity, and shown how these concepts can be used in estimating the dimension of measures.
+Below, we give few straightforward examples of situations where the local $L^q$-dimension seem to be more reasonable than the global one.
+In \cite{KaenmakiRajalaSuomala2012b}, we show how the local $L^q$-spectrum can be used to develop local multifractal formalism.

+In Examples \ref{ex:eka}--\ref{ex:q>h}, we use the fact that the $L^q$-spectrum can be defined using the dyadic cubes.
+For the global spectrum this is well known in the Euclidean setting and it is easy to see that this remains valid for the local spectrum.
+For a detailed proof in the general metric setting we refer to \cite{KaenmakiRajalaSuomala2012b}.

 \begin{example} We construct a probability measure $\mu$ on $\R^d$ so that for all $0\le q<1$ we have $\dim_q(\mu)=d$ while $\dim_q(\mu,x)=0=\dimloc(\mu,x)$ for $\mu$-almost all $x\in\R^d$.

 Our measure $\mu$ will be a countable sum of weighted Dirac measures on $[0,1]^d$.
 Let us denote by $\QQ^n$ the dyadic subcubes of $[0,1]^d$ of side-length $2^{-n}$.
 At step 1, we let $n_1=1$ and attach a point mass of size $2^{-d}$ to the centre point of all but one dyadic subcubes of $[0,1)^d$ in $Q\in\QQ^1$.
 Let $Q_1\in\QQ^1$ be the one remaining cube of measure $2^{-d}$.
 At step 2 we choose a large integer $n_2\in\N$ and attach a point mass of magnitude $2^{-n_2d}\mu(Q_1)$ to all but one of its dyadic subcubes in $\QQ^{n_1+n_2}$.
 We continue inductively, at the $k:$th stage we choose the one remaining cube $Q_{k-1}\in\QQ^{n_1+\cdots+n_{k-1}}$, choose a large integer $n_{k}$ and attach a point mass of size $2^{-n_{k}d}\mu(Q_{k-1})$ to the centre points of all but one dyadic subcubes of $Q_{k-1}$ in the collection $\QQ^{n_1+\cdots+n_{k}}$.